-Note Kant's method here
+Note Kant's method here.

-While we arrive at our consideration of pure forms of intuition by a method something like abstraction, Kant does not claim that our knowledge of space (and time) is derived from abstraction.
-We are discovering that knowledge of space and time is necessarily presupposed in any empirical intuition.
+While we arrive at our consideration of pure forms of intuition by a method something like abstraction, Kant does not claim that our knowledge of space and time are derived from abstraction.

+We are discovering that knowledge of space and time is presupposed in any empirical intuition.